Cyanothamnus bipinnatus: Description

 Cyanothamnus bipinnatus is an erect shrub that grows to a height of about 1 m with pimply, glandular stems and bipinnate or tripinnate leaves.
 The leaves are mostly 21-50 mm long and 20-60 mm wide in outline with between seven and eleven leaflets, on a petiole 4-15 mm long.
 Between seven and twenty or more white flowers are arranged in groups in the leaf axils, the groups on a peduncle 2-8 mm long.
 The four sepals are elliptic to more or less circular, about 1 mm long and wide.
 The four petals are 2.5-4 mm long and the eight stamens have hairy edges.
 Flowering occurs from September to June and the fruit are dull grey and wrinkled, about 2 mm long and 1 mm wide.

 Taxonomy and naming

-This species was first formally described in 1848 by John Lindley and the description was published in Thomas Mitchell's Journal of an Expedition into the Interior of Tropical Australia.
+This species was first formally described in 1848 by John Lindley who gave it the name Boronia bipinnata in Thomas Mitchell's Journal of an Expedition into the Interior of Tropical Australia.
 In a 2013 paper in the journal Taxon, Marco Duretto and others changed the name to Cyanothamnus bipinnatus on the basis of cladistic analysis.
 The specific epithet (bipinnatus) is derived from the Latin prefix bi- meaning "two" or "double" and pinnatus meaning "feathered", "plumed" or "winged".